-Point Reyes National Seashore offers year-round backcountry camping along Drakes Bay and amongst the hills and valleys of the Phillip Burton Wilderness, and boat-in camping on the west shore of Tomales Bay.
-Because of its location near the Metropolitan San Francisco Bay Area, the campsites at Point Reyes are in great demand.
+Point Reyes National Seashore offers year-round backcountry camping along Drakes Bay and among the hills and valleys of the Phillip Burton Wilderness, and boat-in camping on the west shore of Tomales Bay.
+Because of its location near the metropolitan San Francisco Bay Area, the campsites at Point Reyes are in great demand.
 You must reserve a permit through Recreation.gov in advance of arrival.
 Permits may be—and frequently are—reserved three months to the day in advance, so it's best to plan your trip well in advance.

-Hike-in camping is allowed only in one of the four established campgrounds at the numbered site specified on the permit.
+Hike-in camping is allowed only in the four established campgrounds; campers may only occupy the numbered site specified on their permit.
 Boat-in camping is allowed on national park beaches on the west side of Tomales Bay north of Tomales Bay State Park's northern border (i.e., north of Indian Beach and Duck Cove).
 Otherwise, camping on beaches is prohibited.
-Our Campgrounds page has descriptions of the various campgrounds.
-Our Guide to Low Impact Boat Camping page has more information about overnight kayaking and boating on Tomales Bay.
-Camping rules & regulations, as stated below, must be observed.
-Please visit our Leave No Trace page to learn how you can help leave the backcountry in a better condition than you found it.

 How To Make A Reservation:

 Weekends and holidays fill up quickly, especially group sites, so you will want to make your reservations as far in advance as possible.
 Reservations may be made online at Recreation.gov.
 Reservations may also be made by phone by calling toll free 877-444-6777 (TDD: 877-833-6777).